MarioWork/chat-server-threads/README.md

 # Chat Server
-This application consists of a chat server that allows users to communicate between eachother.
+This application consists of a chat server that allows users to communicate between each other.

 ## Setup
 To build this project using ANT go to the project folder and use the command ant